 Step 3: Choose the Best Small Business Bank

-Once you have your documents together, you’ll want to choose the best small business bank that offers products and services that fit the needs of your business.
+Once you have your documents together, you will want to choose the best small business bank that offers products and services that fit the needs of your business.
 If choosing an excellent business checking account is your priority, check out our list of the leading small business checking accounts.

-Step 4: Apply for a Joint Business Bank Account
+Step 4: Apply for the Joint Business Bank Account

 Some financial institutions will let you apply directly through their websites, with documents uploaded electronically, whereas others will require you to stop by the branch to complete the application process.
 Understand what is required and complete the application.
 In many cases, barring any missing documents, the account should be opened the same business day you apply.